danwilliams/standards-rs/README.md

 to please everyone.
 It is important that we have a consistent approach to writing code, and so we must all follow the same standards.
-You are free to use your own preferred standards in your own projects, but **when contributing to Dotfive projects, you must follow the standards described here**.
+You are free to use your own preferred standards in your own projects, but **when contributing to our projects, you must follow the standards described here**.

 If any suggestions are rejected then we will explain why, and we will be happy to discuss the reasons for the decision.
 We will not reject suggestions without